Robbiekorneta11/NIU-School-Work/README.md

     * of data structures applied to large-scale projects.
 Topics include static and dynamic
     * implementation of linear and nonlinear data structures, recursion, searching and sorting
     * algorithms, and algorithmic complexity analysis.

+CSCI 321 - iOS Mobile Device Programming
+    * Comprehensive introduction to building applications for mobile devices that use Apple’s
+    * iOS operating system.
+Topics covered will include application of Model-View-Controller
+    * design architecture, graphics, rich media content, multithreading, networking and interaction
+    * with hardware sensors.

 CSCI 340 - Data Structures and Algorithm Analysis - Grade: A
     * Application of analysis and design techniques to nonnumeric algorithms acting on data